Skip to Content

 Do you open the app right at 7 a.m./1 p.m. or just before?

-As you watch the second hand click closer to the time, you’ll want to open the app just before the time so that you can click “join” right at 7 a.m. or 1 p.m.
+As you watch the second hand click closer to the time, you’ll want to open the app a few minutes before and then hit that refresh button right at 7 a.m. or 1 p.m.

 What about having a child under 3 who doesn’t have a ticket or a park pass?